ChartsCSS/ChartsCSS.org/src/docs/usage.md

 ## Add Data

-To make the data available for use by **Charts.css**, it should be converted to CSS properties.
+To make the data available for use by **Charts.css**, it should be converted to CSS variables.

-The same table with CSS `--size` properties:
+The same table with CSS `--size` variables:

 ```html{17-19,23-25,29-31}
 <table>